csierra/csierra.github.com/_posts/2013-07-21-jsp-2_0-tag-file-collaboration.md

 {% endhighlight %}

-We need a tag library descriptor for all this to work:
+We need a tag library descriptor for the variables to work.

 {% highlight xml %}